Register of beneficial owners: how and when to register?

 Let us help you with the registration in the commercial register.
 Everything is done simply, online, tailored to what you need and at a predetermined price.
 What’s more, we can handle most cases within two working days.

-However, if the company has a more complex organisational structure and management, then you will have to deal with the registration yourself, without undue delay after the occurrence of a decisive fact (e.g. after the company is established or the beneficial owner changes).
-The registration of the beneficial owner can be arranged through the court or a notary.
+Entry in the register of beneficial owners can be made through a court or notary.
+However, if the company has a more complex organisational structure and management, then you will have to deal with the registration yourself, without undue delay after the occurrence of a decisive fact (e.g. after the establishment of the company or a change of beneficial owner).
+After registration, you can obtain a statement of beneficial owners, which serves as an official confirmation of the data entered in the register.

 Registration by the court